lakshmi2804/notebook-1/README.md

 The intent of this repository is to provide Data Engineer and Data Scientist who use Databricks a quick guide on how to use Jenkins notebook-copy pipeline to deploy Databricks notebooks.

-## Source Code
+## Jenkinsfile

-The pipeline code has multiple stages to go through
+The Jenkinsfile starts with master node where it will perform to find which user is running the job and also it cleans up the workspace